alipirani88/snpkit/README.md

 ```

 core_snp_consensus directory contains the core consensus fasta and vcf files.
-data_matrix contains all the data matrix and reports that were generated during the variant diagnostics steps.
+data_matrix contains all matrices and reports generated during report step.

-data_matrix will contain various matrices that can be queried or plotted for diagnosing the pipeline results.
-All the matrices can be plotted using an R script provided in data_matric folder.
-(Note )
+As the name suggests, data_matrix will contain various matrices that can be queried or plotted for further diagnosing the variant call results.
+Alternatively, you can run a R script provided inside the data_matrix folder to generate the plots.

 Require: ggplot2 and heatmap.3